chemgymrl/chemgymrl/docs/custom_reaction_lesson.md

 ## Building A Custom Reaction File

-For this tutorial we are going to be creating a very simple reaction
+For this tutorial, we are going to be creating a very simple reaction

 NaCl<sub>aq</sub> ->  Na<sup>+</sup><sub>aq</sub> + Cl<sup>-</sup><sub>aq</sub>

-In order to start with creating an environment for this reaction we first have to create a reaction file which simulates the mechanics of this decomposition. </br></br> In the directory ```chemistrylab/reactions/available_reactions```
+To start with creating an environment for this reaction we first have to create a reaction file that simulates the mechanics of this decomposition. </br></br> In the directory ```chemistrylab/reactions/available_reactions```

-For this case we will create a new reaction file from the reaction template file ```template_reaction.py```, and let's name it ```nacl_decomp.py```.
+For this case, we will create a new reaction file from the reaction template file ```template_reaction.py```, and let's name it ```nacl_decomp.py```.

-The first change we have to make is to the list of reactants, products and solutes located at line 42
+The first change we have to make is to the list of reactants, products, and solutes located at line 42

 ```python
 REACTION_CLASS = "template reactions"